Department of Music, Durham University: Buildings

 The department occupies three listed buildings in the city of Durham, two on the west side of Palace Green and one on North Bailey.

 The main building, Divinity House, was rebuilt in 1661 and until 1844 was home to Durham School, and is a grade II* listed building and a scheduled ancient monument.
 The building, which comprises the schoolroom and schoolmaster's house, has a sandstone elevation to Palace Green with parts of the schoolmaster's house having ashlar and red sandstone.
 The seventeenth century core was renovated in 1844 by George Pickering, cathedral clerk of works.
 Pickering's renovation included the renewal of the large transomed and mullioned windows on the north side of the main one-storey schoolroom, now the main lecture room.
 The dado of the schoolroom is panelled, and though overpainted with black paint, generations of boys' graffiti can be seen.
 The schoolmaster's house was altered in the eighteenth century and incorporates good interior woodwork, such as Corinthian columns surrounding the fireplace in the main room, and many surviving architraves.
 An extension to the west was added in 1899.
 The building was converted for use as the university department of music in 1966 by Bernard Taylor & Partners.
+Divinity House houses the department's performance hall, which can seat 60 people in the main auditorium and another 25 in a gallery.

 Until recently the adjacent former Diocesan Registry housed the department library; it is now the computer room.
 Built in 1820 the building is constructed in an earlier style with Tudor arches and drip-mould hooded windows.

 The building on North Bailey, numbers 48 and 49, comprises two inter-connected brick-built Georgian townhouses.

 The department formerly had offices in Queen's Court, at 2 North Bailey (until 2013) and 6 Owengate.